beyarkay/masters-thesis/src/04_methodology.md

 # Hyperparameter Optimisation\label{sec:04-procedure-for-hyperparameter-optimisation}

-Many classification models have hyperparameters which control how a model works and can significantly influence the performance of a model.
+Many classification models have hyperparameters which control how a model works and these can significantly influence the performance of a model.
 However, it is often difficult or impossible to predict if a hyperparameter combination will result in good performance without actually training a model on that hyperparameter combination, as the optimal hyperparameters often depend on the dataset that the model is attempting to learn.
-Hyperparameter optimisation is the process of finding performant hyperparameters, often with an auxiliary goal of minimising the computational cost of finding those performant hyperparameters.
+Hyperparameter optimisation is the process of finding hyperparameters which result in good model performance, often with an auxiliary goal of minimising the computational cost of finding those performant hyperparameters.

 Finding computationally efficient means for hyperparameter optimisation is a field of active research.
 Broadly speaking, there are three kinds of